pythonanywhere/help_pages/articles/LetsEncrypt.md

 To get your certificate installed email support@pythonanywhere.com to let us know that you want us to install your certificate.
-Include your username, the directory path, and the domain name and we'll do the rest.
+Include your username, the directory path to the certificates, and the domain name and we'll do the rest.

 ## Certificate renewal